 I met Kris several years ago when I played her music on Women of Substance.
-Kris Bradley is a musician who learned how to produce her music from home out of necessity.
+Kris Bradley is a musician who learned about producing music from home out of necessity.
 Now she produces for others and makes a great living doing it and is teaching artists like you how to do the same.
 She’s doing so many awesome things to help other musicians.
 She’s going to talk about more cool and even more interesting ways musicians can make money.

 All musicians have a hard drive graveyard where they keep their songs.
 Sometimes we make them for ourselves.
 Sometimes we pitch them and they don’t get chosen.
 We don’t realize that we’re accumulating this vault of music.
 If only you have the opportunity to produce songs and start other things with them such as custom songs, sing demo vocals, work on podcasts, etc., you can turn them into something that will give you income.

 If you have a home studio and handle yourself like a professional, this is an advantage.
 Kris believes in “talent stacking”.
 It all comes to perspective.
 Who for you is more valuable, an expert mixer or a pretty good mixer who knows how to run her business, create systems that work for her, and other things?

 What kind of systems do musicians need to create this for income generation?